vpharrish101/Lattice3/README.md

 | ProtBERT     | 84.2             | 0.83     |
 | Fusion (ViT + GPSConv) | 89.0             | 0.88     |

 a.
-Predicted accuracy and macro-F1 from ViT model alone shows that global reasoning contains class information to an extent
+Predicted accuracy and macro-F1 from ViT model alone shows that global reasoning contains class information to an extent.\
 b.
-Same inference from BERT model too, as protein chemistry and local interactivity carries class information too.
+Same inference from BERT model too, as protein chemistry and local interactivity carries class information too. \
 c.
 The fusion model outperforms by alomst 5-6%, as it provides a latent space where local and global trends are represented unified, hence the accuracy boost.